rileydlynch/Country-Data-API/README.md

 > http://theapi.com/?country=1

 The above will give you all data for Afghanistan.
-If you want a specific piece of data for Afghanistan, use a second URL parameter like so:
+Optionally, if you want a specific piece of data for Afghanistan, use a second URL parameter like so:

 > http://theapi.com/?country=1&name

-No need to specify a particular value for the second parameter, as in fact you are calling the API in order to get that data.
 Here is the list of acceptable second URL parameters:

 - id
 - name